KenKundert/emborg/doc/installing.rst

 This is basically the minimum you can give.
 Your two configurations are listed in *configurations*.
 It could be a list of strings, but you can also give a single string, in which case the string is split on white space.
 Then you specify your default configuration.
-In this case *backups* will be run interactively and *snapshots* will be run on a schedule by *cron*, so the default is set to *backups* to make it easier to run interactively.
+In this example *backups* is to be run interactively and *snapshots* is to be run on a schedule by *cron*, so the default is set to *backups* to make it easier to run interactively.